This Bran Muffins recipe makes sweet, moist, fiber-packed muffins that are freezer-friendly so you can enjoy fresh muffins whenever.

 - 1 cup bran flakes cereal

-- 2 cups bran cereal, bran nuggets
+- 2 cups bran cereal bran nuggets

-- Bake at 350 degrees for 20 minutes or until golden brown.
+- Fill muffin liners and bake at 350°F (175°C) for 20 minutes or until golden brown.

 Notes